lbain/lucybain/source/blog/2014/11-30-call-vs-apply.md

 On to the main question...

-__What's the difference between `.call` and `.apply`?__
+__What’s the difference between `.call` and `.apply`?__

-It's all about the way you pass parameters.
-That's it.
-Let's make our previous example more complex:
+It’s all about the way you pass parameters.
+That’s it.
+Let’s make our previous example more complex:

 ```
 function Person(name){